Discounted gift trust: Tax treatment

 Provided the settlor (the person making the gift into the trust) is in reasonable health, a calculation is made as to the likely total amount of 'income' that will be paid back to them by the trustees.
 This "bag of rights", normally known as the "discount", is deemed to be retained by the settlor.
 The remainder will be treated like any other gift into trust (a chargeable transfer (CT) in the case of a discretionary trust, or a potentially exempt transfer (PET) for a bare trust), leaving the IHT net after 7 years (or 14 years in some cases).

 In the event of the settlor dying within seven years, this retained "bag of rights" should in theory be returned to their personal representatives.
 However, the accepted IHT treatment, as has been tested many times and accepted by HM Revenue and Customs (HMRC), is that this right to an income for life has no value once the settlor has died, and therefore no money has to be returned.

 The effect is that the discount is deemed to leave their estate on day one of settlement of monies into the trust- the remainder will be treated like any other gift into trust and brought back into calculations if death occurs within 7 (in some cases 14) years.
 In effect, there is an immediate IHT reduction upon creation of a discounted gift trust.

-A discounted gift trust is a very powerful planning tool for anyone in later life whose intentions are to draw income from their investments throughout their lifetime, then to pass on the remainder to their beneficiaries, as it allows for this and helps to reduce the amount of Inheritance Tax that might eventually have to be paid.
+A discounted gift trust can be a robust planning tool for citizens wishing to draw income from previous investments throughout their lifetime, with the goal of passing on the remainder to their beneficiaries, as this type of trust helps to reduce the amount of Inheritance Tax that may be required to pay.